HOTEL ELECTRICAL GUIDE

 5 years

-Standard interval — well-maintained hotels, modern distribution boards, no significant defect history.
+The usual starting point — well-maintained hotel, modern distribution boards, no significant defect history.

 3 years

-Higher-use areas — commercial kitchens, laundry rooms and plant rooms in continuous use, or older / coastal installations.
+Commonly applied to commercial kitchens, laundry rooms and plant rooms in continuous use, and to older or coastal installations.

-• On change of ownership or operator — when a hotel changes hands, the new operator should commission a fresh EICR before accepting liability for the installation.
-An EICR commissioned by the previous operator may not reflect changes made since that inspection.
+When a hotel changes hands the incoming operator should commission a fresh EICR before accepting liability for the installation.
+A report commissioned by the previous operator will not reflect changes made since it was issued.

 Bedroom Electrical Safety in Hotels